-- Business Knowledge: Our students will apply business knowledge in the core business disciplines.
-Learning Objective1: Our students will demonstrate competence in applying business knowledge attained in core business disciplines. - 2.
-Critical Thinking: Our students will be critical thinkers.
-Learning Objective 1: Students will apply critical thinking processes to evaluate complex problems. - 3.
-Communication: Our students will be adept communicators.
+Business Knowledge: Our students will apply business knowledge in the core business disciplines.
+Learning Objective1: Our students will demonstrate competence in applying

+Learning Objective1: Our students will demonstrate competence in applying business knowledge attained in core business disciplines.

+- Critical Thinking: Our students will be critical thinkers.
+Learning Objective 1: Students will apply critical thinking processes to evaluate complex problems. - Communication: Our students will be adept communicators.
 Learning Objective 1: Our students will deliver compelling oral presentations.

-Learning Objective 2: Our students will prepare a well-supported business document.

-4. Teamwork: Our students will be team players.
+Learning Objective 2: Our students will prepare a well-supported business document. - 4.
+Teamwork: Our students will be team players.
 Learning Objective 1: Our students will collaborate on projects.